cgaebel/NewLang/README.markdown

 _ben: For me, block comments are only useful when temporarily removing code.
 Perhaps we should have a different language feature for that._
+_clark: That actually sounds unnecessary.
+I think I'm down for exclusive single line comments.
+Next time we get together we should decide on a syntax and such._

 ### `void*` should be eliminated.